-- It’s an ongoing project of mine to develop a forecasting model for elections in Australia.
-I’ve made a number of posts on this website about the pitfalls and difficulties of coming up with such a model (starting here).
+- It was an ongoing project of mine to develop a forecasting model for elections in Australia called Emma Chisit.
+I made a number of posts on this website about the pitfalls and difficulties of coming up with such a model (starting here).
 I haven’t found a lot of time for the project recently but hope to return to it someday.

 - I wrote a trendy scraper for Google trends which gives daily data for queries across long timescales (Google trends only outputs weekly data for periods longer than a few months).
 See the post here, or see the updated code in the Github repo.

-- There are some other posts on this website about data and data science:
+- My blog contains a bunch of posts about data and data science:

 - Here I quantify how much of a Pitchfork sychophant I am (not as much as I thought).